mcembalest/cinemagram/README.md

 ## Cinemantic Trajectories

 A `cinemagram` is a visualization of the frames of a video, grouping frames by visuo-semantic similarity.
-Here we show four different 2-D cinemagrams for the same video, as well as accompanying 3-D cinemagrams arranging the frames in order over time from bottom to top:
+Here are four different 2-D cinemagrams for the same video, as well as accompanying 3-D cinemagrams sorted vertically by time.

 https://github.com/mcembalest/cinemagram/assets/70534565/ece8ae31-1647-4cb4-a4c2-cecda2e443ab